 Class Size Limit: 35 Trainees Maximum

-Small teams under the direction of a Team, Field and Operations Leaders, participate in a simulated rescue mission, with realistic search problems to resolve.
-Staff members play the roles of subjects, Sheriff’s personnel and other rescue organizations.
-The course is designed to develop and evaluate (a) search skills and teamwork among potential team members, (b) leadership skills of potential Team, Field and Operations Leaders, (c) experimental field techniques and (e) cooperation with other Search and Rescue organizations.
+Small teams under the direction of Team, Field, and Operations Leaders, participate in simulated rescue missions, with realistic search problems to resolve.
+Staff members play the roles of subjects, Sheriff’s personnel, and other rescue organizations.
+The course is designed to develop and evaluate (a) search skills and teamwork among potential team members, (b) leadership skills of potential Team, Field and Operations Leaders, (c) experimental field techniques, and (d) cooperation with other Search and Rescue organizations.

 *** REMINDER ***